The Weird Al Show: Synopsis

 Each episode starts with a narrator (Billy West) introducing today's lesson to the viewers.
 Then, Al is in a common situation in his cave dwelling that he addresses to the viewers.
 Afterward, he watches a TV displaying parody shows and commercials that are related to the day's show.
 Most of the time, Al's friend Bobby the Inquisitive Boy stops by and asks him a question.
 In turn, Al plays him an old-fashioned educational film (with the original dialogue replaced) to help answer his question.
 Sometimes, the show features an animated cartoon called "Fatman", which is about Weird Al as a fat superhero.
-At the end of the show, there is a commercial parody being shown followed by a band performing a song.
+At the end of the show, there is a commercial parody followed by a band performing a song.
 Sometimes, Al reviews today's lesson before closing out the show.

 Development

 Around the time of recording "Eat It" in 1984, Yankovic and his manager started pitching the idea of a children's show hosted by Yankovic, believing that his energy suited this format well.
 It was not until the 1990s that the American network CBS showed interest, specifically looking for Saturday morning content that would meet new Federal Communications Commission (FCC) rules requiring broadcast networks to carry a number of hours of "Educational/Informative" (E/I) programming content.
-While this was not Yankovic's preferred approach, he considered it "the deal we made with the devil" as to get his show on air.
+While this was not Yankovic's preferred approach, he considered it "the deal we made with the devil" to get his show on air.

 Director Peyton Reed was brought to the show through his wife, who worked in a music video production company that had done some of Yankovic's music videos, and was hired by CBS to produce the show.
 The show had been pitched to Reed as similar to Pee-wee's Playhouse, but to have a more subversive humor that followed Yankovic's style of comedy.
 CBS brought in Wayne White, the production designer for Pee-wee's Playhouse, to construct the set for "The Weird Al Show".
 For casting, Yankovic used a combination of previous actors he collaborated with (such as Judy Tenuta) and casting calls for others.

 Filming was done in NBC Studios in Burbank, California, in the same sound stage used by The Tonight Show Starring Johnny Carson and down the hall from the recording of The Tonight Show with Jay Leno.
 As Yankovic had difficulty in getting guests, he had sometimes tried to ask Leno's guests to appear on his show while they were waiting backstage; he had approached and secured Drew Carey's appearance this way.